John Pilger: Newspaper

 His most frequent outlet for many years was the New Statesman, where he had a fortnightly column from 1991 when Steve Platt was editor to 2014.
 In 2018, Pilger said his "written journalism is no longer welcome" in the mainstream and that "probably its last home" was in The Guardian.
 His last column for The Guardian was in November 2019.

+Pilger's work often drew criticism from the political right.
+The Guardian's obituary noted: "The ferocity of right-wing criticism of his views indicated the effectiveness of his journalism."
+The right-wing journalist Auberon Waugh criticised Pilger's work (Waugh's own ethics with regard to journalism were noted by the Guardian in his obituary: "Once [Waugh] discovered the delights of the "freebie", he gave breathless accounts of his trips to the Orient, and the wonderful "Thai two-girl massage".)
+Waugh used the phrase "to Pilger" in reference to John Pilger, intending it to mean "presenting information in a sensationalist manner in support of a particular conclusion".